ballerina-platform/ballerina-dev-website/learn/guides/visual-studio-code-extension/debugging.md

 <br/>

->**Info:** You can debug a Ballerina program without generating the `launch.json` configurations file but it is not possible to manage launch configurations and set up advanced debugging.

 ### Ballerina `launch.json` Attributes

 The auto-generated `launch.json` file consists of three main configurations named `Ballerina Debug`, `Ballerina Test` and `Ballerina Remote`